General Overview:

 El Camino courses are college level courses and students can expect college level pacing and rigor.

 Students will still be enrolled in a 6 period day.
 Since El Camino courses are semester courses, the students will switch courses at the semester for the class periods they have college courses.
 Some El Camino courses may need to be double periods or set up as hybrid (in person and online) to meet the minimum weekly hour requirement.
+Students are required to attend three periods per day at their high school site until high school graduation.

 Most of the classes will be conducted in-person but there might be a few classes that have the ability to be offered online or in a hybrid setting.